civicrm/civicrm-dev-docs/docs/theme.md

 Generally, one should only override the `civicrm.css` and `bootstrap.css` files.
-If some styling issue cannot be addressed well through those files, then you should have some discussion about how to improve the coding-conventions or style-guide.
+If some styling issue cannot be addressed well through those files, then you should have some discussion about how to improve the coding-conventions or the style-guide.

-However, as a themer, there may be edge-cases where you wish to override other CSS files.
+However, there may be edge-cases where you wish to override other CSS files.
 Your file structure should match the original file structure.
 If you wish to override a CSS file defined by another extension, then include the extension as part of the name.

 <table>
   <thead>